{\lambda}: A Benchmark for Data-Efficiency in Long-Horizon Indoor Mobile Manipulation Robotics: Discussion

-One key factor contributing to LIMP’s success is its use of pre-generated maps of the environments.
-These maps provide the robot with precise information about the absolute and relative locations of objects and regions, eliminating the need to search and enabling it to interpret the fine-grained semantics specified in language-conditioned tasks.
-Additionally, the maps allow the robot to utilize robust motion planning algorithms for navigation, which are less susceptible to covariate shift compared to the mapless autoregressive action decoding used in BC models like RT-1.
-This robustness is particularly critical for the long-horizon navigation aspect of the tasks, where the inherent large observation and state spaces exacerbate the challenges faced by learning-based methods.
+One key factor contributing to LIMP’s success is its ability to generate instruction-conditioned semantic maps of the environment.
+These maps provide the robot with precise information about the locations of objects and regions of interest, eliminating the need to search and enabling the interpretation of fine-grained semantics specified in language-conditioned tasks.
+Additionally, the maps allow the robot to utilize robust motion planning algorithms for navigation, which are less susceptible to covariate shift compared to the mapless action decoding used in BC models like RT-1.
+This robustness is critical for the tasks' long-horizon navigation aspect, where the inherent large observation and state spaces exacerbate the challenges faced by learning-based methods.
+Another significant advantage of LIMP is its incorporation of multimodal foundation models, which endow it with world knowledge to reason about task requirements and perceptual inputs in a zero-shot manner.
+This capability enables it to handle the semantic and contextual complexities of our benchmark tasks without requiring task-specific training.

-Another significant advantage of LIMP is its incorporation of multimodal foundation models, which endow it with extensive prior knowledge to reason about task requirements and perceptual inputs in a zero-shot manner.
-This capability enables LIMP to handle the semantic and contextual complexities of our benchmark tasks without requiring task-specific training.
-While LIMP demonstrates considerable promise, it still falls short of perfect task execution, indicating room for improvement in handling the intricacies of our long-horizon MoMa tasks.
-Overall, LIMP represents a promising direction for future system development, blending the strengths of learning-based approaches with those of classical planning.
+While LIMP demonstrates considerable promise, it still falls short of perfect execution, indicating room for improvement in handling the intricacies of our long-horizon MoMa tasks.
+In particular, $\lambda$ revealed that LIMP exhibits an object-centric bias; it lacks an explicit understanding of spatial constructs such as rooms (e.g., it can navigate to a ``cup" but not to a ``kitchen").
+It also lacks a notion of the starting location, rendering it unable to interpret instructions that require returning to its point of origin.
+Moreover, due to its reliance on a VLM, its performance is constrained by the VLM's perceptual limitations, which in this case led to failures in recognizing or locating target objects.
+Overall, LIMP represents a promising direction for future MoMa development, blending the strengths of learning-based approaches with those of classical planning.